July 16, 2019

 A bite-sized learning app works to provide information in focused bursts for the maximum absorption and retention of knowledge.
 EdApp is a bite-sized learning app used to train learners in topics chosen by learning and development managers.

 Not only is microlearning mobile-friendly, it appears as though it was designed for smartphones.
 With corporate employees always striving for more flexibility in learning came mLearning, which allowed them to access their course content anytime and anywhere on their smartphones.
-Microlearning is a perfect fit for learning, given the fact that it is brief and bite-sized.
+Microlearning is a perfect fit for informal learning, given the fact that it is brief and bite-sized.
 The future workforce will consist of millennials, so you can see how things would work perfectly.

 Most importantly, what makes microlearning the future of eLearning is the fact that it is built around the learner.
 Microlearning is short, in order to accommodate the attention span of the modern learner; it is highly visual, consisting of more infographics and videos as the modern learner is a largely visual learner.
 It also allows for a lot of flexibility, allowing learners to learn at their own pace.